 Nonetheless, the RF test case can be used as basis to make some initial progress.
 The results of the MU analysis for 7.3. is captured in Annex B.19 in [5].
 This analysis already includes the definition of several measurement uncertainty contributors.
 Given that both tests use the same metric and test directions, and that the RRM test setup is based on the RF test setup (see Observation 1), it is reasonable that (at least) the same MU contributors also apply for the RRM test case.

-Proposal 2: the uncertainty contribution definitions for the EIS measurement for the RF reference sensitivity test in B.19 in [5] shall be reused for RRM test case 7.7.1.1.
+Proposal 2: the uncertainty contribution definitions for the EIS measurement for the RF reference sensitivity test in B.19 in [5] shall be reused for RRM test case 7.7.1.1 for DL AWGN absolute power and wanted DL signal absolute power.
 Additional MU contributors are not precluded.

 Additionally to the RF MU contributors, there are already three RRM MU contributors defined in Annex E.2 of [5]: “gNB emulator SNR uncertainty”, “gNB emulator Downlink EVM” and “gNB emulator fading model impairments”.
 7.7.1.1 does not require fading, so the third MU contributor has no influence in 7.7.1.1.

-Proposal 3: in addition to Proposal 2, the “gNB emulator SNR uncertainty” and “gNB emulator Downlink EVM” need to be considered for TC 7.7.1.1.
-Additional MU contributors are not precluded.
+As pointed out during the discussion, the gNB emulator SNR uncertainty is a separate contributor to the DL applied SNR and will not be handled in this paper.
+The gNB emulator Downlink EVM is a side condition for the RRM test cases, not a MU contributor.

-Proposals 2 and 3 have been implemented in [6].
+Proposal 2 has been implemented in [6].

 The RF MU analysis for reference sensitivity has been done based on IFF setup.
 The RRM setup based on IFF (i.e. the 1-AoA test setup) is the same as the RF IFF, so all individual values can be reused.
 For the RRM setup based on Enhanced IFF, considering Observations 1 and 2, some of these values are likely to change.
 On the other hand, some of the values, such as the gNB emulator uncertainty, are not affected by the number of antenna in the chamber and will remain the same.
 This needs to be analyzed case by case.

-Proposal 4: The RRM setup based on IFF can reuse all available values from the RF IFF MU analysis.
+Proposal 4: The RRM setup based on IFF can reuse all available values from the RF IFF MU analysis for the MU quantity DL AWGN absolute power and wanted DL signal absolute power.

 Observation 3: The RRM setup based on Enhanced IFF can reuse some the uncertainty values defined for RF IFF.
 The analysis needs to be done in a case-by-case manner.